Alan Matturro

-Early and personal life
+Early life

-Matturro was born in Montevideo to a family of Italian descent; Matturro's ancestors originated from Balvano in the province of Potenza, thus holds an Italian passport.
-In July 2021, Matturro's mother, Silvana, passed away from complications of SARS-CoV-2.
+Matturro was born on 11 October 2004 in the capital city of Montevideo to a family of Italian descent.
+His ancestors immigrated from Balvano in Potenza, a province of the Basilicata region, thus holds an Italian passport.
+In July 2021, Matturro's mother, Silvana (née Romero), died of complications from SARS-CoV-2 amidst the COVID-19 pandemic.

 Club career

+Defensor Sporting

 Matturro is a youth academy graduate of Defensor Sporting.
 He joined the club at the age of 12 as a centre-forward.

+Genoa

 On 21 December 2022, Matturro joined Italian club Genoa.

+Loan to Levante

+On 9 July 2025, Matturro joined La Liga side Levante on a season-long loan deal.

 International career

+Youth

-Matturro is a Uruguayan youth international.
+Matturro is a former Uruguayan youth international.
 He has represented Uruguay at 2019 South American U-15 Championship.
+He was also part of the Uruguayan side that won the 2023 FIFA U-20 World Cup in Argentina.
+In the tournament, he received the Silver Ball award as the second-best player behind only Cesare Casadei.

+Senior

+On 4 March 2024, Matturro received his first call-up to represent the Uruguay national team under Marcelo Bielsa for matchdays 13 and 14 against Argentina and Bolivia for the 2026 FIFA World Cup qualifiers.